Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension

 \begin{prp} The multiscale chi-squared test $\phi$ above satisfies \beq \sup_{s > 0} R_{\eps_s}^{(m,n)}(\phi; \cH_s^d(L)) \le c_1/a^2, \quad \text{if }\eps_s \ge c_2(s) a (\log m)^{1/2} m^{-2s/(4s+d)} \text{ for all } s > 0, \eeq where $c_1$ is a constant depending only on $(d,L)$ and $c_2(s)$ is the $c_2$ constant appearing in \eqref{chi2-1}. \end{prp}

-\cite{ingster2000adaptive} consider a different variant of the multiscale chi-squared test for which he establishes a sharper bound for the case where $\mathfrak{S}$ is a compact interval of $(0, \infty)$ using a variant of the Berry-Esseen inequality.
+\citet{ingster2000adaptive} considers a different variant of the multiscale chi-squared test for which he establishes a sharper bound for the case where $\mathfrak{S}$ is a compact interval of $(0, \infty)$ using a variant of the Berry-Esseen inequality.
 The resulting bound matches the minimax rate (for the adaptive setting).
-We conjecture the same is true here, that the minimax rate in the adaptive setting is not the same and that a variant of the multiscale chi-squared test achieves the minimax rate.
-(Our coarser work leaves a gap between the lower bound \eqref{lower-adapt} and the upper bound \eqref{upper-adapt} of order $\sqrt{\log m}$.)
+We conjecture that his results generalize to higher dimensions, while our work leaves a gap between the lower bound \eqref{lower-adapt} and the upper bound \eqref{upper-adapt} of order $\sqrt{\log m}$.